Quantum-Accelerators/quacc/README.md

 ## Installation
 Install HT-ASE via `pip install .` in the base directory.
 We recommend doing so in a clean virtual (e.g. [Miniconda](https://docs.conda.io/en/latest/miniconda.html)) environment.

-In addition, you will want to define several environment variables (typically in your `~/.bashrc`) to tell HT-ASE and the underlying ASE code how to run various DFT packages.
+In addition, you will want to define several environment variables (typically in your `~/.bashrc`), as outlined below.

 Required for VASP:
 - Set the `VASP_PP_PATH` environment variable to point to your library of VASP PAW pseudopotentials, as described in the [ASE documentation](https://wiki.fysik.dtu.dk/ase/ase/calculators/vasp.html#pseudopotentials).